GeoEye-1 Satellite Sensor to acquire Stereo Imagery at 0.5m Resolution

 The GeoEye-1 and IKONOS satellite sensors provide the best solution for organizations and companies requiring cost-effective high-resolution image data and Digital Terrain Models (DTMs).

-GIS and CAD professionals are now able to work with satellite imagery at 0.5 meter resolution, 2 meter digital raster DEMs, 1 meter elevation contours and TIN models, thereby facilitating a 3D computer work environments, supporting the planning and construction of roads, facilities, pipelines and many other project applications.
+GIS and CAD professionals are now able to work with satellite imagery at 0.5-meter resolution, 2-meter digital raster DEMs, 1-meter elevation contours, and TIN models, thereby facilitating a 3D computer work environment, supporting the planning and construction of roads, facilities, pipelines, and many other project applications.